NicolasHug/Surprise/doc/source/index.rst

 `RecSys <https://github.com/Niourf/RecSys>`_ is an open source Python library that provides with tools to build and evaluate the performance of many recommender system prediction algorithms.
-Its goal is to make life easy(-ier) for reseachers and students who want to play around with new recommender algorithm ideas.
+Its goal is to make life easy(-ier) for reseachers, teachers and students who want to play around with new recommender algorithms ideas and teach/learn more about recommender systems.

 `RecSys <https://github.com/Niourf/RecSys>`_ was designed with the following purposes in mind: